Dual Diagnosis Treatment Goldsboro, NC

 • Residential substance abuse treatment

-• Case managers, mental health services and domestic violence services
+• Housing services, mental health services and social skills training

 One 2 One With Youth Inc - 25.4 miles from Goldsboro, NC

-One 2 One With Youth Inc is a dual-diagnosis treatment center in Wilson, NC that provides treatment for mental health and substance use disorders that include generalized anxiety disorder as well as bulimia.
+One 2 One With Youth Inc is a dual-diagnosis treatment center in Wilson, North Carolina that offers treatment services for drug and alcohol addiction and mental health disorders that include OCD as well as schizoid personality disorder.

 Address: 3011 North Carolina Highway 42, Suite G, Wilson, NC 27893 in Wilson County